 As Stacey lay on her back, she turned her head and gazed at Brock’s gaming system.
 Not per usual, they had a fight about thirty minutes prior.
 Stacey had been with him since she was fifteen, meeting their freshman year of high school.
 Then, by only sixteen years of age, Stacey found herself on her own with no parental support; she had been kicked out of the house due to not meeting her parent’s expectations of what she should be doing and when.
 Her school grades were slipping tremendously, and she was initiating major verbal confrontations with both parents.
 The final nail in the coffin, was when Stacey told them she was pregnant with Brock’s baby.
 Armand and Shawn, the married couple of 30 years, saw no other solution than kicking her out of their home.
 Stacey and Brock had been living together in a single bedroom apartment ever since, four years later.

 Laying on the bed, she thought about how silly the fight between her and Brock was compared to all the adversity the couple had overcome together.
 Suddenly, she felt an eerie sensation; almost as if someone was in the room, but clearly no one was there.
 She sat up and stared at the blue light on the tv that indicated the power was on; if she hadn’t been mistaken, the light seemed to blink every few minutes or so.
 It wasn’t supposed to do that, and then without warning, the television turned on by itself.
-Occupying the screen was a beautiful woman, who appeared to be in her mid-twenties.
+Occupying the screen was a beautiful young girl, who appeared to be in her early twenties.
 She had a curly red bob and in Stacey’s opinion, the woman shared facial features with her; both had full lips, long bushy eyebrows and hazel eyes.
 The woman stared at the camera, as if she could see right through it into Stacey’s room.
 Then she spoke in a raspy voice, “I am watching you Stacey.
 You seem to be heavily guarded right now, but one day I will get you.
 I will make you pay for all the foolish decisions you made, mark my words.”

 A man who appeared to be around the same age with hazel eyes and a smooth, dark low-cut also appeared on the screen next to the woman, “What are you doing Salem?
 I told you there are rules; I will come up with a plan!
 Turn this off now!”